Revise and Resubmit

 When editors or agents receive a poorly written manuscript, one that shows little understanding of the narrative process, or one which has been sloppily edited, they will not take the writer seriously, and in most cases the writer will not have a second chance with that professional.

 This makes sense, as it demonstrates lack of professionalism on the writer's part.
-Writing is a profession, and people in the publishing industry expect that anyone who wishes to join the profession has taken the time to learn how to make a good first impression.
+Writing is a profession, and people in the publishing industry hope that anyone who wants to join the profession has taken the time to learn how to make a good first impression.

 Congratulations on the positive response you received!
 As you revise, you may find some of the articles on the Writing Help Page useful, particularly the ones on Flashback, Story Action, and Scenes and Sequels.
 Good luck!